minimice/interviews-and-coding-problems/README.md

 # coding-problems
-Coding problems, encountered and solved.
+Coding problems which I have solved encountered during interviews and other random places.
 More solved at http://hackerrank.com/minimice